stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

 Note that at this point, the natural language support is very limited.
-If you want to train the full model, click on the `Start training` button at the bottom of the details page of your device.
+If you want to train the full model, click on the `Start training` button at the bottom of the details page of your device to start a new training job.
 The training will take up to 15 hours.